 - If you’re using a stencil make sure it doesn’t move around, which I should have done (sigh).

-Have you used Plasti Dip before and if you have what did you use it for?
+Have you used Plasti Dip for crochet slippers before and if you have what did you use it for?
 Leave a comment below, I’d love to know!